+The seam below the house is a natural, preexisting path for animals, who use it to move between the mountains and the river.
 Even though the house is now here, they can still move unimpeded.
-The sensitive nature of the landscape, as well as it’s unique climatic, solar and seasonal conditions called for careful positioning of the home and consideration of materials.
+The sensitive nature of the landscape, as well as its unique climatic, solar and seasonal conditions called for careful positioning of the home and consideration of materials.

-Raising the 5,200 SF house above the wash serves many functions, including preservation of the existing animal path.
 Knowing that changing wind patterns in the winter can create massive snow drifts, hovering the house above the ground plane allows the use of full-height windows to maximize 180-degree views overlooking Riverside State Park and north Spokane—valley, mountains, forest, river, city—without piles of snow accumulating directly against them.
 The interior remains open, but also protected.

 Tough, durable building materials, mostly mild steel and glass, were used to stand up to harsh environmental conditions and will weather naturally.
 The steel paneling and structure is 90-95% reclaimed material locally sourced by the owner.
 There are automatic, seasonally adjusted exterior shades on all windows, which significantly decrease the energy used for cooling.
 Erosion on the site is prevented by collecting all rain water runoff from the roof into one dry well that percolates the water slowly back into the ground water system.